Pablo Neruda: Communism

-On 4 March 1945, Neruda was elected a Communist Senator for the northern provinces of Antofagasta and Tarapacá in the Atacama Desert.
+On 4 March 1945, Neruda was elected as a Communist Senator representing the northern provinces of Antofagasta and Tarapacá in the Atacama Desert.
 He officially joined the Communist Party of Chile four months later.
 In 1946, the Radical Party's presidential candidate, Gabriel González Videla, asked Neruda to act as his campaign manager.
-González Videla was supported by a coalition of left-wing parties and Neruda fervently campaigned on his behalf.
-Once in office, however, González Videla turned against the Communist Party and issued the Ley de Defensa Permanente de la Democracia (Law of Permanent Defense of the Democracy).
+González Videla was supported by a coalition of left-wing parties, and Neruda fervently campaigned on his behalf.
+However, once in office, González Videla turned against the Communist Party and enacted the Ley de Defensa Permanente de la Democracia (Law of Permanent Defense of the Democracy).
 The breaking point for Senator Neruda was the violent repression of a Communist-led miners' strike in Lota in October 1947, when striking workers were herded into island military prisons and a concentration camp in the town of Pisagua.
-Neruda's criticism of González Videla culminated in a dramatic speech in the Chilean senate on 6 January 1948, which became known as "Yo acuso" ("I accuse"), in the course of which he read out the names of the miners and their families who were imprisoned at the concentration camp.
+Neruda's criticism of González Videla culminated in a dramatic speech in the Chilean senate on 6 January 1948, which became known as "Yo acuso" ("I accuse"), during which he read out the names of the miners and their families who were imprisoned at the concentration camp.

-In 1959, Neruda was present as Fidel Castro was honored at a welcoming ceremony offered by the Central University of Venezuela where he spoke to a massive gathering of students and read his Canto a Bolivar.
-Luis Báez summarized what Neruda said: "In this painful and victorious hour that the peoples of America live, my poem with changes of place, can be understood directed to Fidel Castro, because in the struggles for freedom the fate of a Man to give confidence to the spirit of greatness in the history of our peoples".

-During the late 1960s, Argentine writer Jorge Luis Borges was asked for his opinion of Pablo Neruda.
+In 1959, Neruda was present when Fidel Castro was honored at a welcoming ceremony hosted by the Central University of Venezuela.
+There, he spoke to a massive gathering of students and read his poem Un canto para Bolívar ("A Song for Bolívar").
+Prior to this, he shared his sentiments: "In this painful and victorious hour that the peoples of the Americas are living, my poem, with changes in location, can be understood as directed towards Fidel Castro, because in the struggles for freedom, the destiny of a man always emerges to instill confidence in the spirit of greatness in the history of our nations."
+During the late 1960s, Argentine writer Jorge Luis Borges was asked for his opinion on Neruda.
 Borges stated, "I think of him as a very fine poet, a very fine poet.
-I don't admire him as a man, I think of him as a very mean man."
-He said that Neruda had not spoken out against Argentine President Juan Perón because he was afraid to risk his reputation, noting "I was an Argentine poet, he was a Chilean poet, he's on the side of the Communists; I'm against them.
+I don't admire him as a man; I think of him as a very mean man."
+He said that Neruda had not spoken out against Argentine President Juan Perón because he was afraid to risk his reputation, noting, "I was an Argentine poet; he was a Chilean poet; he's on the side of the Communists; I'm against them.
 So I felt he was behaving very wisely in avoiding a meeting that would have been quite uncomfortable for both of us."